lukasdanckwerth/AppStoreReviewManager/README.md

 #### Delay

-Often its nicer to have a delay for the request to appear.
+Often its nice to have a delay for the request to appear.
 When user does a review worth action it's smoother if waiting for some delay.
 Default implementation is `1.0` second.

 ```swift